Cav

 🎨 Coat Colors

-Blenheim (chestnut and white), Tricolor (black/white/tan), Black and Tan, Ruby (solid red)
+Blenheim (chestnut and white), Tricolor (black, white, and tan), Black and Tan, Ruby (solid chestnut)

 🏃 Exercise Needs